CatherineP37/project_5/README.md

 ## Marketing

+The business is a B2C business that regularly engages with customers by holding product tasting events and having an email newsletter.

 The business offers free delivery after a customer spends over a certain amount of money on an order.
 The business will also have a Facebook page and an email newsletter that users can sign up to.